-The accompanying Schedule of Expenditures of Federal Awards (the "Schedule") includes the federal award activity of Tennessee Disability Coalition and Subsidiary under programs of the federal government for the year ended June 30, 2020.
+The accompanying Schedule of Expenditures of Federal Awards (the "Schedule") includes the federal award activity, of Tennessee Disability Coalition and Subsidiary and are presented on the accrual basis of accounting.
 The information in the Schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
 Because the Schedule presents only a selected portion of the operations of the Coalition, it is not intended to and does not present the consolidated financial position, changes in net assets, or cash flows of the Coalition.

-NOTE 2 - SUMARY OF SIGNIFICANT ACCOUNTING POLICIES
+NOTE 2 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES